 Our mission at Create! is to showcase and support the work of contemporary artists from around the world.
-To that end, we’re excited to bring you a list of ten international artists working with the medium of resin!
+To that end, today we’re excited to bring you a list of ten international artists who specifically work with the medium of resin!
 The use of resin allows an artist to create depth, dimension, and a glossy, reflective surface.
-Building upon these distinct formal properties, these artists utilize layering techniques and the balance between transparent and opaque to explore such themes as nostalgia, identity, healing, growth, and more.
+Building upon these distinct formal properties, the following ten artists utilize layering techniques and the balance between transparent and opaque to explore such themes as nostalgia, identity, healing, growth, and more.
+Read on to be inspired by unique and creative art.

 1. Emily Mullet